peteArnt/GoHexIO/README.md

 # GoHexIO
-Go(lang) packages to read and write Intel hex &amp; Motorola SREC files
+This repo contains Go(lang) packages to read and write Intel hex and Motorola SREC files.
+It is a work in progress and purely pedagogical in nature.